Bay State Remodeling

 Sample estimate / scope of work — outlines the scope of a typical Bay State addition or ADU project

-Step 2 — On-site measuring and take-off
+Step 2 — On-Site Measuring and Take-Off

 Finishes take-off document — materials and quantities prepared after on-site measuring

-Step 3 — The Material Selection Process
+Step 3 — Finish Selections

 Client Selection Categories — Addition or ADU Project